Cool Cymru

-Etymology and usage
+Terminology

-The term Cool Cymru (Cymru is the Welsh name for Wales) is derived as a Welsh alternative to Cool Britannia (itself a pun on the British patriotic song "Rule, Britannia!").
-Cool Britannia described the revival of British art and culture in the 1990s centred on London (as celebrated in a 1996 Newsweek cover headlined "London Rules"), emphasised British culture and used British symbols such as The Union Jack.
+The term Cool Cymru (Cymru is the Welsh name for Wales) derives as a Welsh alternative to Cool Britannia (itself a pun on the British patriotic song "Rule, Britannia!").
+Cool Britannia described the revival of British art and culture in the mid-1990s which was typically more centred on London and England, emphasised British culture, and used British symbols such as The Union Jack.